nancypaucar/DH150-2020W/Assingment06/README.md

 +1:  At least five distinctive wireframes (= sketches of the screen) that represent the input and output of the system +1: Thoughtful content design including proper texts and button labels

-1) click on the "I'm New" tab in the main tab bar to go to the I'm new page; (2) Under the Location section of the page, click on the Get Directions button to open a new page to the Google Maps website;
-(3) tap the due date field to open the due date picker; (4) Select the due date from the calendar picker;
-(6) press Save button to save the due date and dismiss the calendar picker; (7) tap one of three icons to set the priority to one of three possible values ; (8) Save the to-do to close the form and return to the list view.
-If you were prototyping this task, your prototype would need to support each of these eight interactions to allow the user to successfully complete the task of creating a new to-do.

 ## A set of pictures of the prototype in different states, showing it being tested.
 +1: At least one sequence of the user interaction flow was presented with wireframes and arrow_lines +1: At least three features were presented via wireflow